-(Figure 6), this is not the case for Waymo and nuScenes, where the reflectivity is larger at higher distances.
-This, together with the misaligned distributions shown in Figure 6, makes it even more challenging to transfer from SemanticKITTI to the other datasets when taking the intensity as input.
+While for the most part in SemanticKITTI increasing the distance causes a reduction of the LiDAR intensity values (Fig. 6), this is not the case for Waymo and nuScenes, where the reflectivity is larger at higher distances.
+This, together with the misaligned distributions shown in Fig. 6, makes it even more challenging to transfer from SemanticKITTI to the other datasets when taking the intensity as input.